 FileStream fs = System.IO.File.Open(oldFullPath, FileMode.Open, FileAccess.Read, FileShare.ReadWrite);

 Note that the FileShare flag is a bit misleading as described by the docs, it doesn’t only apply to subsequent operations.
-A good explanation by Darin Dimitrov on stackoverflow:
+Here’s a good explanation by Darin Dimitrov from stackoverflow:

 In the case of future openers, a FileShare.Read means “future openers can open the file for reading”.
 In the case of past openers, FileShare.Read means “open this file for me only if it has past openers that opened it for reading only”.
 That’s why FileShare.ReadWrite needs to be used here, because Excel opens the file for writing.